Localized calculus for the Hecke category: On two-colored Jones-Wenzl projectors

 Until otherwise stated we fix an $A$-algebra $\base$ as in Theorem \ref{thm:TTLOACC}, and omit $\base$ from the notation for idempotents and summands.

 \begin{defn} Fix $n \ge 0$.
 If $e_{n_{\reds}}$ is a top idempotent which satisfies the following property, then we call it a \emph{Jones-Wenzl projector} and denote it $JW_{n_{\reds}}$:

 \end{defn}

+We now state some properties of Jones-Wenzl projectors.
+To be walked through the proofs of these facts, see \cite[Exercise 9.25]{SBook}.

 Whether $JW_{n_{\reds}}$ exists depends on the choice of $\base$.
 If it exists, then it is unique.
-Note that \eqref{eq:orthokprecomp}, which states that the image of $JW_{n_{\reds}}$ is orthogonal to all the objects $k_{\reds}$ for $k < n$, is equivalent to the condition that $JW_{n_{\reds}}$ is orthogonal to the objects $V_{k_{\reds}}$ for $k < n$, using \eqref{eq:pluslowerterms} and an upper-triangularity argument.
+Note that \eqref{eq:orthokprecomp}, which states that the image of $JW_{n_{\reds}}$ is orthogonal to all the objects $k_{\reds}$ for $k < n$, is equivalent to the condition that $JW_{n_{\reds}}$ is orthogonal to the objects $V_{k_{\reds}}$ for $k < n$, using \eqref{eq:pluslowerterms}.

 Every $(n,n)$-crossingless matching except for the identity has a cap on bottom and a cup on top.
 Similarly, every $(k,n)$-crossingless matching for $k < n$ has a cup on top.
 For an endomorphism $f \in \End(n_{\reds})$, being orthogonal to $k_{\reds}$ for $k < n$ as in \eqref{eq:orthokprecomp} is equivalent to being orthogonal to all cups which could be placed below, i.e. which we call \emph{death by cups}.
 So $e_{n_{\reds}}$ is a Jones-Wenzl projector if and only if it is satisfies death by cups.
 Conversely, any endomorphism which satisfies death by cups and whose coefficient of the identity equals $1$ is an idempotent, and hence is a Jones-Wenzl projector.